 These grid-related circumstances, among other factors, combined to make the Clayhill scheme financially viable without subsidies.
 Until prices come down further, co-located solar and battery storage will only work where there are circumstances such as these.

 Subsidy free, stand-alone solar will work soon.
 Hive Energy have announced they are planning to energise a subsidy free stand-alone solar scheme in summer 2018.
 It is a large, 40 MW site (around 180 acres) in Hampshire with good levels of solar irradiation, so it has potential.
 Time will tell if Hive do build when they say they will, but if they do, it may be the first stand-alone subsidy-free scheme.

 In the meantime, lots of developers are tying up ground for large stand-alone schemes, where the costs of the grid connection and the economies of scale might make it financially viable.
 This is under the expectation that market conditions will come right for stand-alone subsidy-free solar.

 Now is the time for landowners to find out if they have the right ground and enough grid capacity for a stand-alone solar scheme.
 Or better still, if they also have sufficient import and export capacity for a solar scheme co-located with battery storage.
 Their available capacity needs to be secured ahead of their neighbours, and they must not commit to spending relatively large sums on grid application fees until they are sure that they have a chance of a viable scheme.

-At Roadnight Taylor, we can rapidly find out if you have a genuine chance of a viable stand-alone or co-located scheme with our Stop-Go feasibility study (from as little as £250 plus VAT).
+At Roadnight Taylor, we can rapidly find out if you have a genuine chance of a viable stand-alone or co-located scheme with our Stop/Go feasibility study.